Welcome to France Food & Wine!

-If you have any diet restrictions and/or allergies, we’ll do our best to arrange a special menu for you.
-Some restaurants offer a vegetarian option.
-It's suggested that gluten free travelers bring snacks.
+We do our best to accommodate dietary restrictions.
+Some meals can be modified for special requests and food allergies.
 Our Chef in Burgundy can offer vegetarian or vegan options only if diet restrictions have been communicated in advance.

-There will be early morning departures on some days in order to optimize your itinerary.
+You’ll be traveling by private, locally-owned, ground transportation throughout your trip.
+There will be early departures on some days in order to optimize time.

-Please be aware that some hotel rooms in Europe can be smaller and don’t always provide minibar, safe or air-conditioning.
+You will be staying in shared boutique hotel rooms and locally-owned guesthouses for the duration of your trip.
+Please be aware that rooms in Europe can be smaller and don’t always provide a minibar, air-conditioning or a safe.

 Travel insurance is mandatory in order to participate on any of our trips.